The Anti-Glam Gala

 Superb performance of Heinrich Schütz's choral masterpiece

-Review of Aoede Consort performance, Williamstown, MA
+Concert Review: Aoede Consort performance, Williamstown, MA

-by Michael Miller found on www.berkshirefinearts.com | February 21, 2007
+by Michael Miller found on www.berkshirefinearts.com

 "Mr. Giarusso and the Aoede Consort offered a remarkably polished fully realized performance...
 The singers of the Aoede ensemble are superb, both as a group and as soloists.
 I especially enjoyed the beautiful production and phrasing of sopranos Katherine Dain and Allison Mondel and contralto Mary Abba-Gleason, not to slight the fine singing of the male soloists."